Lesson 13: Reading SAS Data Sets

 Overview

-We'll start this course off investigating something that you already know how to do well, namely reading SAS data sets.
+We'll start this course by investigating something that you already know how to do well, namely reading SAS data sets.
 Well, that's not quite true — this lesson actually concerns a bit more than that.
 We will first review how to read data already contained in one SAS data set into another SAS data set.
 But then we'll explore the many ways in which a SAS data set can be modified.
 Some of the ways we will have seen before, such as changing a variable's attributes, while other ways will be new, such as using an accumulator variable to sum the contents of another variable.
 We'll then learn how to identify the first and last observations in a group, as well as the last observation in a data set.
-Then, we'll close out the lesson discussing the process SAS follows when reading in a SAS data set.
+Then, we'll close out the lesson by discussing the process SAS follows when reading in a SAS data set.

 Objectives